£800,000

 The Tour

-A take on a Georgian symmetrical façade, with eight-over-eight sash windows and softened by a lovely variety of climbers, belies much earlier origins; the original house is believed to date from around 1690.
-Perhaps some initials and the year 1815 carved into the warm hues of the Cornish stone give a clue to a time of significant change in appearance.
+A take on a Georgian symmetrical façade, with eight-over-eight sash windows and softened by a variety of climbers, belies its much earlier origins; Churchtown Farm is believed to date from circa 1690.
 Apparent in every room, original features sit in harmony with a series of subtle and sensitive modern enhancements.

-The Georgians loved pink; lying to each side of a soft pink stable entrance door, we find two reception rooms, both bathed in southerly light and giving a relaxed country living style, decked in Farrow & Ball colours, with beamed ceilings and window seats which overlook the wonderfully established garden.
-To the left, in French Gray, is a cosy room, with an open fire and honey coloured oak flooring, currently used as a TV room/snug.
-To the right is a more formal sitting room with beautiful slate flooring, warmed by underfloor heating and a multi-fuel stove.
+Lying to each side of a stable entrance door, we find two reception rooms, both bathed in southerly light with beamed ceilings and window seats overlooking the established garden.
+To the left is a cosy room, with an open fire and oak flooring, currently used as a TV room/snug.
+To the right is a more formal sitting room with slate flooring, warmed by underfloor heating and a multi-fuel stove.

-A small step up and through what is believed to be the original external wall, some 70cm thick, we find an expansive kitchen space.
-Above the stunning, time-worn, flagstone flooring sit handmade wooden units, an electric Heritage range and separate induction hob provide cooking facilities, and in a corner we find an old “pantry” cupboard with a thick slate floor keeping it cool all year.
-Above the Belfast sink, a picture window overlooks the pretty and secluded rear courtyard.
+Up a small step to an expansive kitchen space with time-worn, flagstone flooring, handmade wooden units, an electric Heritage range and a separate induction hob; in a corner, we find the old “pantry” cupboard, its thick slate floor keeping it cool all year.
+Above the Belfast sink, a picture window overlooks the secluded rear courtyard.

-From the kitchen, an open doorway leads through to the dining room with dual aspect windows, oak flooring, and another beamed ceiling.
-It still sports a large hook believed to have been used for hanging game, as we understand this room to have been the original kitchen.
-Painted in de Nimes it provides a wonderfully atmospheric space for entertaining.
-To the rear of the kitchen, but separated by a pair of wooden French doors, we find a utility area with a stable door leading to the rear courtyard, and further to this, there is a handy downstairs shower room/loo.
+From the kitchen, an open doorway leads through to a dining room with dual aspect windows, oak flooring, and another beamed ceiling.
+To the rear of the kitchen, but separated by a pair of wooden French doors, we find a utility area with a stable door leading to the rear courtyard.
+Additionally, there is a handy downstairs shower room/loo.

-Known as “The Old Dairy” but believed to have been the original “wash house” for the farm, the annex provides an exciting opportunity to continue a very successful 5-star rated holiday let business.
-Sitting within the top 1% of AirBNB listings, it currently provides a lucrative income stream but could equally be used as a wonderful work-from-home space or ancillary accommodation.
-The sizeable studio style room, off which is a modern en-suite shower room, provides a light and lofty space with a vaulted ceiling, a charming little stained glass window and a clever “kitchen in a cupboard”!
+Currently known as “The Old Dairy”, the annex provides an exciting opportunity to continue a very successful holiday let business.
+It currently generates a rewarding income stream but could equally provide a wonderful work-from-home space or ancillary accommodation.
+The generous studio-style room, off which is a modern en-suite shower room, provides a light and lofty space with a vaulted ceiling, a charming little stained glass window and a clever “kitchen in a cupboard”!

-Outside, lovingly tended gardens lay to 3 sides of the property.
+Outside, lovingly tended gardens lie to 3 sides of the property.
 Mature trees and planting provide dappled shade and utter privacy.
-Granite patios, decks, a pergola, and various lawned areas give a multitude of spaces in which to dine, entertain, or simply sit and listen to the sounds of the countryside.
-The annex has its own garden spaces, which can be separated from or opened up to the main gardens, providing complete flexibility.
-The ultimate indulgence is the stunning copper bath tub sitting very privately in the South Western side of the garden, and therefore enjoying the most stunning sunset views, what better place to enjoy a sundowner?
+Patios, decks, a pergola, and various lawned areas give a multitude of spaces in which to dine, entertain, or just sit and listen to the sounds of the countryside.
+The annex has its own garden spaces, which can be separated from or incorporated with the main gardens, allowing complete flexibility.
+The ultimate indulgence is the stunning copper bath tub sitting very privately in the South Western side of the garden, and therefore enjoying the most stunning sunset views.

-A Summer House, with power and WiFi, at the top of the garden affords spectacular views to be enjoyed no matter what the weather.
-An elderly greenhouse provides for those with green fingers, and a couple of small sheds hide the usual garden paraphernalia along with the boiler for the main house.
-The annex is served by a separate boiler sitting in a hidden corner of the garden, giving it complete independence.
-The gravelled rear courtyard, accessed from the quiet village road via electric gates, doubles as an extensive parking area, and additional parking is to be found abutting the road.
+A Summer House, with power and WiFi, affords spectacular views to be enjoyed no matter what the weather.
+A recently added greenhouse provides for those with green fingers, and a couple of small sheds hide the usual garden paraphernalia.
+The gravelled rear courtyard, accessed via electric gates, doubles as an extensive parking area with additional parking abutting the road.

 Stamp duty calculator